networkoptix/tools/workflow_police/robocat/README.md

 # Requirements
 `python-gitlab.cfg` should be mounted to `/etc/python-gitlab.cfg` in container.
 Example maybe found at workflow_police/robocat/python-gitlab.cfg.example.
+NOTE: Field `private_token` must be set to the token of user whom issues will be assigned to.

 The directories must have proper UID & GID, default 1000:1000, the UID & GID can be configured at image build time.